zabeda/Piranha/Piranha.Entities/README.md

 ﻿Piranha.Entities
 ================
-This is the Entity Framework mapping of the Piranha core entities. <b>The code of this repository has now been moved into the main Piranha repository for better integration.
-This project will be removed in the upcoming release.</b>
+This is the Entity Framework mapping of the Piranha core entities.

+<b>The code of this project has now been moved into the main Piranha
+project for better integration.
+Piranha.Entities will be removed in the upcoming release.</b>

 Documentation and information about the project can be found on our main site: